ali-nayeem/MSA/README.md

 For NSGA-III, we adopt the Java implementation of Dr. Yuan Yuan avilable at https://github.com/yyxhdy/ManyEAs

 ### Crossover Operator
-The crossover operator is the Single-Point Crossover adapted to alignments, randomly selects a position from the parent A by splitting it into two blocks and the parent B is tailored so that the right piece can be joined to the left piece of the first parent (PA1) and vice versa.
+The crossover operator (`org.uma.jmetalmsa.crossover.SPXMSACrossover`) is the Single-Point Crossover adapted to alignments, randomly selects a position from the parent A by splitting it into two blocks and the parent B is tailored so that the right piece can be joined to the left piece of the first parent (PA1) and vice versa.
 Selected blocks are crossed between these two parents

 ### Mutation Operators
-The list of mutation operators included in jMetalMSA are:
+The list of mutation operators included here in package `org.uma.jmetalmsa.mutation` are:
 * Shift-closed gaps: Closed gaps are randomly chosen and shifted to another position.
 * Non-gap group splitting: a non-gap group is selected randomly, and it is split into two groups.
 * One gap insertion: Inserts a gap in a random position for each sequence.